Kaeng tai pla: History

 Kaeng tai pla or kaeng phung pla is a southern food and the famous dish from Phatthalung Province, but is also found in other Southern cities.
 The dish was mentioned in Thai historical records since at least the reign of King Rama II of the Bangkok period, more than 200 years ago.
 Kaeng tai pla is originally influenced by South Indian cuisine, as many ingredients (cooking spices) used to make it came across the Indian Ocean from that region.
 Historically, there have been constant interactions and exchanges between cultures (and cuisines) of South Thailand and South India, in particular the Tamil kingdoms including the Chola.
 The main ingredient of kaeng tai pla is "tai pla" or "pung pla" made from the stomach of the fish marinated in salt.
 Typically the fish entrails used are from catfish and snakehead fish, fermented with salt for about 10–30 days, before it can be seasoned with spices and used for cooking.

+In 2024, TasteAtlas, a website that provides information about food from all over the world, often ranks the best and worst dishes of various types.
+Most recently, they ranked the "Kaeng Tai Pla" was crowned the number 1 worst dish.